This Financial Tool Doesn’t Track Money; It Explains It

 FinCEN rules

-If tariffs add fifteen percent to goods, cash goes out on import, revenue waits ninety days maybe.
+If tariffs add fifteen percent to goods, cash goes out on import, and revenue waits ninety days maybe.
 Without seeing that valley coming, companies fall right in.
 Shocks are not just trade stuff.
-Regulations hit too, like the FinCEN rules in March 2025 on ownership. for more information check FinCEN.
+Regulations hit too, like the FinCEN rules in March 2025 on ownership.
+For more information, check FinCEN.

-But for foreign owned US LLCs, its worse.
+But for foreign-owned US LLCs, it’s worse.
 FinCEN tightened up, making compliance a cash drain.
 Not just forms, but legal fees and changes that cost money unexpected.
-Penalties are bad, fines that hit cash direct, no deductions.
+Penalties are bad, direct cash fines with no deductions.

 Static budgets miss these, assuming nothing changes.
 But early 2025 killed that assumption.
-The model shows the hit before bills arrive, turns surprises into planned spends.
-Leadership can budget for lawyers now, avoid panic later.
+The model shows the hit before bills arrive and turns surprises into planned spends.
+Leadership can budget for lawyers now and avoid panic later.
 Panic always costs more.

-Why thirteen weeks exactly.
-It is not too short like one month, where problems show up after checks are sent, too late.
-Or too long like six months, which is just guessing in this volatile world.
+Why thirteen weeks exactly?
+It is not too short, like one month, where problems show up after checks are sent too late.
+Or too long, like six months, which is just guessing in this volatile world.
 Thirteen is a quarter, the right distance.
-But far enough to spot trouble building, close enough to fix with actions today.
+But far enough to spot trouble building and close enough to fix with actions today.

 The Goldilocks Horizon